Recurring commerce

 What is recurring commerce?

-Recurring commerce is a business model where products or services are sold through a subscription or automated repurchasing system.
-Instead of one-time transactions, customers are billed at regular intervals, enabling consistent revenue generation.
+Recurring commerce is a business model where products or services are sold through subscriptions or automated repurchasing rather than one-time transactions.
+Customers are billed at regular intervals, which generates consistent revenue for the business and removes the need for repeat checkout decisions on the customer side.

 Recurring revenue model & billing

-Recurring commerce operates on a recurring revenue model, where income is predictable and continuous.
-It uses recurring billing systems to automatically charge customers on a weekly, monthly, or annual basis, depending on the subscription terms.
+Recurring commerce operates on a recurring revenue model, where income is predictable and continuous rather than dependent on net new customer acquisition each cycle.
+It is powered by recurring billing systems that automatically charge customers on a weekly, monthly, quarterly, or annual cadence, depending on the subscription terms.

 Why recurring commerce matters?

-• Ideal for subscription boxes, digital services, memberships, and consumables
+• A natural fit for replenishables, curated boxes, memberships, digital services, and consumables

 Example of recurring commerce